Technica-Corporation/ipls_anomaly_detection/README.md

 - In the pom.xml the version for deeplearning4j and nd4j was upgraded to 1.0.0-M1.1

-  > **_NOTE:_**  The previous version pulled in a specific version of OpenBlas that has a bug on Arm64 platforms causing calculations to sporadically result in NaN.
+  > **_NOTE:_**  The previous version pulled in a specific version of OpenBLAS that has a bug on Arm64 platforms causing calculations to sporadically result in NaN.